material-motion/material-motion/starmap/specifications/streams/MotionRuntime-recursive-aggregation.md

 ---
 layout: page
-title: MotionAggregator recursive aggregation
+title: MotionRuntime recursive aggregation
 status:
   date: December 4, 2016
   is: Draft
 knowledgelevel: L3
 library: streams
 depends_on:
-  - /starmap/specifications/streams/MotionAggregator
+  - /starmap/specifications/streams/MotionRuntime
 ---

-# MotionAggregator recursive aggregation feature specification
+# MotionRuntime recursive aggregation feature specification

-This is the engineering specification for creating recursive MotionAggregators.
+This is the engineering specification for creating recursive MotionRuntimes.

 ## Overview

-A `MotionAggregator` can generate child instances of `MotionAggregator`.
+A `MotionRuntime` can generate child instances of `MotionRuntime`.
 Streams registered with child instances will also affect the active state of their parents, enabling the expression of recursive aggregation and is-active monitoring.